How to prepare, pack, and get to your winter party

 If you have any doubts, questions or concerns regarding equipment contact your party leader or the bookings officer on 0407 242 538

-- Do lots of walking or skiing with a pack
+- Do lots of walking or skiing with a pack prior to the event

 - Buy at least one pair of thin thermal socks and one pair of ‘Explorer’ style socks.
 (Cheap insurance at about $20) Do this before hiring your skis, and wear them when you are trying on your boots.
 Your boots should fit snugly with a small amount of space at the toes.
 Pure wool and pure nylon socks are not recommended.